vishnuuu15/Kidney_Stone_detection/README.md

 ## Results
 After evaluating the model on the test set, the following metrics were obtained:

+- Accuracy: 99.71%
-- Precision: 0.9383
+- Precision: 0.9971
-- Recall: 0.9364
+- Recall: 0.9971
-- F1 Score: 0.9362
+- F1 Score: 0.9971

 ## Acknowledgments
-This project utilizes the Fastai library and ResNet34 architecture, both of which are instrumental in building and training the deep learning model for kidney stone detection.
+This project utilizes the PyTorch framework and MobileNetV2 architecture, which were crucial for building and training the KidneyNet-V model.
 Special thanks to the creators and maintainers of these tools and libraries.